10 Opal Wedding Rings We’d Gladly Wear Instead of the Classic Band!

 4. Sterling Silver 925 Heart Shape Claddagh Style

-This bridal set really is eye catching!
-Consisting of a heart shaped claddagh ring and bridal band, this ring includes a simulated opal as the centerpiece with a clear cubic zirconia within the crown of the ring.
+This bridal set really is eye-catching!
+Consisting of a heart-shaped Claddagh ring and bridal band, this ring includes a simulated opal as the centerpiece with clear cubic zirconia within the crown of the ring.
 These rings are quite large so are perfect if you’re looking for a chunkier ring and statement piece of jewelry.